kevinnowland/kevinnowland.github.io/code/_posts/2020-10-26-fanbase-predictor.md

 ### Dataset

-This section is about creating a PyTorch `Dataset` that loads the data that we scraped from Reddit and cleaned in the data collection section.
-Data cleaning is data modeling, while what we do here is not.
+We create a PyTorch `Dataset` that loads the data that we scraped from ceddit and cleaned in the data collection section.
+Data cleaning is data modeling, while what we do here is not, so why is this in the modeling section?

-We will try to use the `WeightedRandomSampler` (with replacement) so that we can return comments from Lakers and Heat fans with equal probability even though the two classes are imbalanced.
+We will use the `WeightedRandomSampler` (with replacement) so that we can return comments from Lakers and Heat fans with equal probability even though the two classes are imbalanced.